 This course focuses on current challenges facing the credit union movement: from technological competition, to employee retention and motivation, to the post-pandemic economy and needs of our members.
 Students will work in teams during class times to identify ways managers can lead credit unions to respond to these current challenges.
 In addition to discussing current areas for credit union leadership, the course will discuss how students can prepare to engage the next generation of yet-to-be-seen problems that will require leadership within our credit unions to overcome.
 The course refines the capabilities of students to make strategic decisions, execute complex plans and motivate individuals and teams.
 Provides examples from other industries of successful directed innovation and change, as well as pitfalls to avoid for effective management.

 This survey course explores the values and purpose of the credit union movement.
 Topics vary by year.

-Credit Union History and Philosophy
+Credit Union History and Philosophy ( Mark Meyer)

 This course explores the history and business structure of credit unions and cooperatives.
 What is the societal role of nonprofit cooperatives and why are U.S. credit unions are tax exempt?
 The course explores the historical roots and modern mandate of credit union’s mandates to serve the underserved.

 The course explores the philosophical foundation for ethical decision making with application to business decisions.
 What are the responsibilities of business leaders to their customers, employees, business partners, community, government and to themselves?
 How to evaluate moral decision-making and the principles of moral choice.